FBH037/ar-nesting-practice/README.md

 set a variable called companies = to all the Companies. companies = Company.all

-1. set a variable called products = to all the Products ordered by name.
+  1. set a variable called products = to all the Products ordered by name. products.order(:name)

-  products = Product.order(:name)

-2. set a variable called locations = to all the Locations ordered by street_name.
+  2. set a variable called locations = to all the Locations ordered by street_name. locations.order(:street_name)

-3. set a variable called reviews = to all the Reviews ordered by rating.
+  3. set a variable called reviews = to all the Reviews ordered by rating. reviews = Review.all.order!(:rating)

-4. set a variable called company = to the Company with an ID of 10.
+  4. set a variable called company = to the Company with an ID of 10. company = Company.find(10)

-5. select all of the products that belong to that company.
+  5. select all of the products that belong to that company. company.products

-6. select all of the locations that belong to that company.
+  6. select all of the locations that belong to that company. company.locations

-7. select the first product that belongs to that company.
+  7. select the first product that belongs to that company. company.products.first

-8. select all the reviews that belong to that product.
+  8. select all the reviews that belong to that product. company.products.first.reviews

-9. select all the reviews that belong to the product with id of 1.
+  9. select all the reviews that belong to the product with id of 1. products.find(1).reviews

-10. update each product's rating to 0.
+  10. update each product's rating to 0. rev = products.find(1).reviews
+  rev.map{|v| v.update(rating: 0)}

+  Why doesn't this work all in one line? products.find(1).reviews.map{|v| v.update(rating: 0)}

   11. select all the reviews with a rating of greater than 5.
   Review.where("rating  > 5")

   12. select all the companies with a start date before 12/12/2012.
 Company.where(['start_date < ?', '12/12/2012'])

   13. How many are there?
+  .count
+  15

   14. select all the products with a price greater than 50.
 Product.where("? > ?")
+  Product.where("price > 50")

   15. select review with id of 10 and return the product it belongs to.
+  Review.find(10).product

 ## View Stories